Ectoderm

 As understanding of the structure of the biological laws increases, the evolutionary backgrounds, the themes and functions of the tissues and organs emerging from the various germ layers, the marvelously beautiful interaction between everything becomes increasingly clear.
 It is a fascinating journey.

-General process sequence of cell - and cell +
+General program of cell - and cell +

 Themes